bigchungus2303/Stocks-analysis-ETL/README.md

 1. **Clone the Repository**: Open a terminal, navigate to your desired directory, and clone the repository using:
     ```bash
-    git clone git@github.com:DataExpert-io/airflow-dbt-project-albert-sam.git # clone the repo
+    git clone git@github.com:bigchungus2303/Stocks-analysis-ETL.git # clone the repo
-    cd airflow-dbt-project-albert-sam # navigate into the new folder
+    cd Stocks-analysis-ETL # navigate into the new folder
     ```

     1. If you don’t have SSH configured with the GitHub CLI, please follow the instructions for [generating a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?tool=cli) in the GitHub docs.